solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

     The output shows the function's schema, name, result data type, and argument data types.
 This information helps in gaining an understanding of how to use the function.

-2. It is also essential to understand the structure of the result data type the function outputs so you can correctly handle its return value.
+2. It is also essential to understand the structure of the result data type the function outputs and understand how to correctly handle its return value.
 Run the following command to inspect the `sentiment_analysis_result` type:

     ```sql
     \dT+ azure_cognitive.sentiment_analysis_result